 A lot of guesswork happens when your child has a cold or the flu.
-You may question the best way to treat her symptoms or when to call the doctor.
-Also on that list is wondering when she’s well enough to return to her normal routine.
+You may question the best way to treat their symptoms or when to call the doctor.
+Also on that list is wondering when they’re well enough to return to their normal routine.

 “If you wait for the last bit of cough or runny nose to fade out, it could be as long as a week to 10 days after any fever ends,” says Steve Lauer, MD, PhD, associate chairman of pediatrics at The University of Kansas Hospital.
 “Given the way that colds stack up in the wintertime, your child could be home a lot.”

 So at what point isit OK for your child to get back in the swing of things?
 These guidelines can help you decide.

 When Can My Child Go Back to School?

 In general, kids can return to their usual routine if they haven’t had a fever higher than 100 degrees, vomiting, or diarrhea for 24 hours.
 They should be able to stay fever-free without medicine.
 “It’s not fair to give a child ibuprofen or acetaminophen at 7 a.m. and send them to school at 8,” Lauer says.

 Make sure your kid is drinking -- and peeing -- a normal amount so you know they’re hydrated.
 And you’ll want to check that any leftover symptoms, like coughing, are under control so they don’t distract the rest of their class.